DeepLabCut/DeepLabCut/docs/functionDetails.md

 Firstly, you need to convert detections to tracklets.
 This step has several tracker types (`track_method`), and we recommend testing which one works best on your data.

+**Summary of current tracker types:**

+   - `box` detects the assembled animal, with a defined slack/margin specified at: `boundingboxslack` and a box overlap of `iou_threshold`

+   - `skeleton` uses the skeleton defined in the config.yaml file to associate already detected individuals across different frames.

+   - `single_object` does not assemble the animals, but treats each point as a unique animal.
+Thus, this is ideally suited for rapid single object tracking (i.e. one bodypart per animal).
+Thus, if planning to use this mode, please use only "unique bodyparts" (although multi-animal bodyparts could also be tracked, but given there is no skeleton to connect this is likely not useful).

 ```python
 deeplabcut.convert_detections2tracklets(path_config_file, ['videofile_path'], videotype='mp4', shuffle=1, trainingsetindex=0, track_method='box')
 ```